 Quiet discusses the advantages and disadvantages of being either an introvert or extrovert, and how our world focuses and is structured on extroverted personalities.
 Author Susan Cain urges change within organizations, schools, and in parenting, where she emphasizes the normalcy of introversion, and the need to embrace this personality, instead of reject it.
 Cain also offers advice to introverts who are living through a dominantly extroverted culture.

-Brené Brown does an excellent job explaining the pressures that society and the media impose on our lives, along with offering advice on how to work through this pressure.
+Brené Brown does an excellent job explaining the pressures that society and the media impose on our lives in The Gifts of Imperfection, along with offering advice on how to work through this pressure.
 Brown puts forth a powerful notion on how to strengthen our courage and compassion for ourselves, in order to accept our imperfections and how to move forward with this in a positive manner.

 Do No Harm gives its audience a glimpse of the life of a brain surgeon, where readers are able to further understand the agonizing decisions that surgeons make under great urgency and uncertainty.
 This piece offers an opportunity to consider the surgeon’s professional and personal position, and the interplay between them.
 In addition, Marsh discusses the risks that surgeons must take when operating, and the adversity experienced if things were to go wrong.

-David Rock offers an neuroscience approach of explaining how we think in specific situations, particularly in the workplace.
+David Rock offers an neuroscience approach of explaining how we think in specific situations, particularly in the workplace in Your Brain at Work.
 Rock allows us to further understand our minds, which grants us the ability to strengthen our efficiency, focus, and interactions with others in our every day lives.